DTUWindEnergy/PyWake/README.md

 ![PyWake](https://gitlab.windenergy.dtu.dk/TOPFARM/PyWake/raw/master/docs/logo.png)

+## Welcome to PyWake
+- an AEP calculator for wind farms implemented in Python including a collection of wake models

 This is a work-in-progress attempt to make something like FUSEDWAKE 2.0.
 Its relation to FUSEDWAKE is, however, not determined yet.
 The idea is that it should: